 Tim de Noble, an architect with international experience in design and teaching, joined Kansas State University on July 1, 2009, as dean of the College of Architecture, Planning & Design.

 Before he left for Kansas, Little Rock-native de Noble made a name for himself in Northwest Arkansas, returning to his roots in 1997 from a two-year-long teaching stint overseas in Florence, Italy, to join the University of Arkansas faculty and open his Fayetteville-based firm, denoblearchitecture, which is now deMx architecture. de Noble led the architecture department in the Fay Jones School of Architecture and Design at the University of Arkansas from 2005 to 2009.
 While at the University of Arkansas, de Noble again taught in Italy and spent numerous summers teaching in Mexico City.
 In 2015, de Noble was recognized by Ingram’s Magazine as an “Icon of Education.”

-He has served as a principal with denoblearchitecture and deMx architecture, which focus on housing combining the socially liberating potency of modernism with the intuitive rationality of vernacular building to generate regionally specific responses to built form and site.
+He served as a principal with denoblearchitecture-turned-deMx architecture, which focuses on housing that combines the socially liberating potency of modernism with the intuitive rationality of vernacular building in order to generate regionally specific responses to built form and site.

-Born and raised in Little Rock, de Noble earned a bachelor of science in architecture from the University of Texas at Arlington in 1986 and a master of architecture from Syracuse University in 1992.
-De Noble maintains his architecture license in the state of New York.
+de Noble maintains his architecture license in the state of New York.
 He and his wife, Anne de Noble, have three sons.